On the deformation groupoid of the inhomogeneous pseudo-differential Calculus: Preliminaries

-In this section, we recall the deformation to the normal cone construction following \cite{Debord:2017aa}. \textit{The deformation to the normal cone} of a manifold $M$ along an immersed submanifold $V$ is a manifold whose underlying set is where $N^M_V$ is the normal bundle of $V$ inside $M$.
-The smooth structure is defined by covering the manifold with two sets; the first is $M\times \R^*$ and the second is $\phi(N^M_V)\times\R^*\sqcup N^M_V\times\{0\}$ where $\phi:N^M_V\to M$ is a tubular embedding.
-To simplify the exposition, we will always assume that tubular neighbourhoods are diffeomorphisms on $N^M_V$.
-In the case of immersed manifolds, the tubular neighbourhoods are only local in $V$..
-The smooth structure on $\phi(N^M_V)\times\R^*\sqcup N^M_V\times\{0\}$ is given by declaring the following map a diffeomorphism \begin{prop}[cf. chapter IV from \cite{MR1074006}] The above charts are compatible and the smooth structure is independent of $\phi$. \end{prop} Compatibility is clear.
-Independence of $\phi$ follows by noticing that the following functions are smooth functions that generate the smooth structure:\begin{enumerate} \item the function \item Let $f\in C^\infty(M)$ be a smooth function which vanishes on $V$.
+In this section, we recall the deformation to the normal cone construction following \cite{PCaro, Debord:2017aa}. \textit{The deformation to the normal cone} of a manifold $M$ along an immersed submanifold $V$ is a manifold whose underlying set is where $N^M_V$ is the normal bundle of $V$ inside $M$.
+The smooth structure is defined by covering $\dnc(M,V)$ with two sets.
+The first is $M\times \R^*$.
+The second is $\phi(N^M_V)\times\R^*\sqcup N^M_V\times\{0\}$ where $\phi:N^M_V\to M$ is a tubular embedding.\footnote{To simplify the exposition, we will always assume that tubular neighbourhoods are diffeomorphisms on $N^M_V$.
+In the case of immersed manifolds, the tubular neighbourhoods are only local in $V$.} The smooth structure on $\phi(N^M_V)\times\R^*\sqcup N^M_V\times\{0\}$ is given by declaring the following bijection a diffeomorphism This smooth structure is independent of $\phi$.
+This follows by noticing that the following functions are smooth functions that generate the smooth structure:\begin{enumerate} \item the function \item Let $f\in C^\infty(M)$ be a smooth function which vanishes on $V$.
 Therefore $df:N^M_V\to \R$ is well defined.
 The following function is smooth

 \end{enumerate}

 The group $\R^*$ acts smoothly on $\dnc(M,V)$.
 The action is given by $\lambda_{u}(x,t)=(x,ut)$ and $\lambda_u(x,X,0)=(x,\frac{X}{u},0)$ for $u\in \R^*$.

 \begin{prop}[Functoriality of DNC] Let $M,M'$ be smooth manifolds, $V\subseteq M$, $V'\subseteq M'$ submanifolds, $f:M\to M'$ a smooth map such that $f(V)\subseteq V'$.
 Then the map defined by